HiteshRepo/ai-practice-projects/vector-embeddings/README.md

 # Vector Embeddings

-This project demonstrates how to generate vector embeddings for text data using OpenAI and store them in a Supabase database.
-It is designed for use cases such as semantic search, recommendation systems, and AI-powered applications that require vector representations of text.
+A Go project for generating, storing, and searching vector embeddings for text data (e.g., podcast descriptions, movie details) using OpenAI and Supabase.
+Supports semantic search, recommendations, and AI-powered applications requiring vector representations of text.

 ## Features

-- Generates embeddings for a set of podcast descriptions using OpenAI's API.
+- Generate embeddings for text data (podcasts, movies) using OpenAI's API.
-- Stores the embeddings and original text in a Supabase table with vector support.
+- Store embeddings and original text in Supabase tables with vector support.
-- Supports semantic search over stored documents using vector similarity.
+- Perform semantic search over stored documents or movies using vector similarity.
+- Chat-based Q&A over documents using OpenAI GPT-4.
-- Written in Go, using idiomatic project structure and environment-based configuration.
+- Written in Go with idiomatic project structure and environment-based configuration.

 ## Project Structure